EndPositive/VU-IJVM-Emulator/README.md

 * Reset IJVM state (reload gui)

 I assumed the code-style grade and code hardening would not include the code written in this assignment.

+### Network Communication 15%

+I implemented this bonus assignment early on but really did not like the way the tests were given.
+Although this assignment is included in the source code, it may be regarded as not present.
+Since I finished three other bonus assignments (= 35%) it does not matter anyways.
+I'm pretty sure everything works though :).

+I would have loved to do some more assignments but I unfortunately could not find the time.
+Might do some more during the summer.